VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 # Bias Variance Tradeoff (54-)

-**Bias:** If our model follows some training points very closely than others, its called high biased **Variance:** If the distance of test points is more from the model line then the varience is more
+**Bias:** If our model follows some training points very closely than others, its called high biased **Variance:** If the distance of test points is more from the model line then the variance is more

-    to reduce overfitting there are three methods
+To reduce overfitting there are three methods
     1. Regularization
     2. Bagging
     3. Boosting